rhoai-mlops/lab-instructions/docs/1-when-the-music-starts/1-data-science-project.md

     ```bash
     https://<GIT_SERVER>
     ```
-6. Use the same credentials to login and verify that you have 3 repositories waiting to be user for the upcoming exercises.
+6. Use the same credentials to login and verify that you have 4 repositories waiting to be user for the upcoming exercises.
 Spoiler alert: be on the watch out for GitOps 🦄🔥

   ![gitrepositories.png](./images/gitrepositories.png)

-7. Now, we'll start with `Jukebox` repository, the one that has model source code.
-Go back to your Jupyter Notebook, click the Git icon from the top of the left menu and, copy the GitHub link to clone the repository.
+7. Now, we'll begin by cloning the `Jukebox` repository, which contains the model source code.
+Go back to your Jupyter Notebook, click the Git icon, and copy the GitHub link to **clone** the repository.

     ```bash
     https://<GIT_SERVER>/<USER_NAME>/jukebox.git